neephat/NewsBites/README.md

 # A simple news app for you
 NewsBites is a news app which is fetching news through API keys.
 You can see categorywise news too.
-I used react Js for building the app.
+I used react Js and bootstrap for building the app.
 You can find fetch API, loading spinner and loading bar also.

 # Getting Started with Create React App